AlperKocaman/Email-Campaign/README.md

 A complex (!) structured online email app which lets you add contacts and send email to desired ones :blush:

 ## Get Started...
-The project has both backend and fronted applications.
+The project has both backend and frontend applications.
-Backend application is powered bv SpringBoot and frontend application was implemented as a React Application.
+Backend application is powered by SpringBoot and frontend application was implemented as a React application.

 To actually build, run and start experiencing email campaign application please first consult to [backend documentation](https://github.com/AlperKocaman/Email-Campaign/tree/master/src) then consult to [frontend documentation](https://github.com/AlperKocaman/Email-Campaign/tree/master/fe_src).